andrewholgate/css_inline/README.md

 This module allows inline CSS

-Configure CSS as inline by setting the type in libraries.yml
+Configure CSS as inline by setting the inline property in libraries.yml

 `css/styles.css: {inline:1}`